-This document has been written and published in accordance with the guidelines, dictates and structures of both the ANO 2016 and CAP722.
+This document has been written and published in accordance with the guidelines, dictates and structures of both the ANO 2016 (Amended) 2018, CAP 393, CAP 1687 and CAP 722.
 It is regularly reviewed by the Accountable Manager and that review recorded in the table on the previous page.

 It remains an ever evolving document ensuring that assurances for the safe operation of UAS are both present and tangible.
 This document is open to review and audit by the CAA on request.
-Any significant changes shall be communicated to the CAA via an SRG1320 application.
+Any significant changes shall be communicated to the CAA.